zooba/pymanager/pep-draft.md

 all, and cannot be reliably updated other than by deleting and re-extracting.
 User expectations that are un-met are almost always due to users selecting the wrong installer.
-Both these packages are for specialised cases, and while they are documented as such, the attraction of a plain ZIP file leads some users to failure.
+Both these packages are for specialised cases, and while they are documented as such, the attraction of a plain ZIP file leads some users into failure.

 Overview of PyManager